-Considering these and other reasons one may conclude that trying to quit Cymbalta is a wise personal health choice.
+Considering these and other reasons one may conclude that trying to quit Cymbalta is a wise personal health choice, especially if one is planning a future pregnancy.
 Be sure to seek competent help and guidance before embarking on a Cymbalta tapering program.

-The overall goal of Alternative to Meds Center is attaining mental health naturally.
+The overall goal of Alternative to Meds Center is to attain mental health naturally.
 This means ultimately without the need to rely on harsh and toxic medications.
 The medications you were prescribed did not, and ultimately, could not solve anything.
-We offer better solutions.
+We offer superior solutions.

 At Alternative to Meds Center, clients experience their individualized Cymbalta tapering plan, delivered in a warm and nurturing in-patient setting.
 In fact, the whole program is designed for client comfort and wellness.
-Please ask us about the numerous holistic treatments that the program uses to soften discomforts that otherwise might interfere with an easy-to-tolerate Cymbalta tapering program.
+Please ask us about the numerous holistic treatments that the program uses to soften discomforts and ease Cymbalta tapering.

 This content has been reviewed and approved by a licensed physician.